Issue with Election Commission image, need to fix it, ex-CECs tell poll panel

 Sources said the former CECs felt that there was a need to increase the number of polling stations where results of EVMs are matched with paper-slips dispensed by VVPATs.
 Currently, VVPAT slips of only one polling booth in every seat are matched with votes polled by EVMs.

 “It was a good initiative and if the present Commission finds it useful, the former CECs can meet with them regularly to give feedback.
-In fact, I feel the political parties should take cue and also hold meetings to seek feedback from each other,” said Gill.
+In fact, I feel the political parties should take cue and also hold meetings to seek feedback from each other,” Gill said.

 For all the latest India News, download Indian Express App